What Does It Mean If I Receive a WARN Notice?

 Because COVID-19 progressed at an exponential rate in the United States and caused significant disruption to business operations across the country, the situation is considered an unforeseeable circumstance.

-5 Steps After Receiving a WARN Notice
+5 Steps to Take After Receiving a WARN Notice

 Now that you know what it means to have received a WARN notice, here are five steps for what to do during unemployment: